deflorio/SpOCK/README.md

 All the executable will be generated in the 'bin' folder.
 Command 'make clean' will delete all executables in 'bin' folder and folder 'obj'.

-Download file de440.bsp from SPICE library kernels ftp (ftp://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/) and put it into folder data/cspice (file de440.bsp is too big for the repository)
+Download most recent de###.bsp file from SPICE library kernels ftp (https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/) and put it into folder data/cspice (file de###.bsp is too big for the repository)

 *Remarks:*